digitalhabitat/gardenbot/bot-notes/systems/drive-system/drive-motor-encoder-assembly.md

 - AMT10 Encoder Mount (3D printed)
 	- Material: MJF Nylon
 	- File: encoder_mount_v3.stl
 	- Note: The mounting holes for AMT103 where too large for the M3 Philip Machine Screws.
 A small amount of glue was used to shrink the holes.
 Version 4 should resize the holes to be 5-10% smaller (2.7mm) than the screw diameter(3mm).
+Also, the length from the mount surface to the motor shaft should be 56.5mm not 55mm.
+See [[MY1060_dimension.webp]]
 	- Qty: 2
 	- Drawing: [[AMT10 Encoder Mount Rev-.pdf]]
 	- Supplier Link: https://www.jawstec.com/